Chamber Symphony No. 2 (Schoenberg)

 Chamber Symphony No. 2, Op.
 38, by Arnold Schoenberg was begun in 1906 and completed in 1939.
-The work is scored for 2 flutes (2nd doubling piccolo), 2 oboes (2nd doubling cor anglais), 2 clarinets, 2 bassoons, 2 horns, 2 trumpets and strings, and is divided into two movements, the first (in E-flat minor) marked Adagio and the second (in G major) marked Con Fuoco-Lento.
 The work's belated completion was prompted by the conductor Fritz Stiedry, who asked Schoenberg for an orchestral piece for his New Friends of Music Orchestra in New York.
 The work was first performed there on December 14, 1940, under Stiedry's direction.